MintyDAO/MintyDAO-contracts/README.md

 If only 200 ve votes then only 0.1% will be emitted for those voted pools

+7) Add percentReduce for reduce weekly mint percent

-7) Add migration for minter for case if issue will be found
+8) Add migration for minter for case if issue will be found

 ```